The Jackbox Party Pack: The Jackbox Party Pack 10 (2023)

-The Jackbox Party Pack 10 was announced on February 8, 2023, and released on October 19, 2023.
+The Jackbox Party Pack 10 was announced on February 8, 2023, and released on October 19, 2023, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.

 Tee K.O.
-2 is for 3–8 players and is the sequel to Tee K.O..
+2 is for 3 to 8 players and is the sequel to Tee K.O..
 Compared to its predecessor, Tee K.O.
 2 has new and improved drawing tools, and drawings can now be printed on a hoodie or a tank top, with four different font choices for the slogan.
-The garments are then pitted against each other in a bracket with only one winner from both rounds.
+The garments are then pitted against each other in a bracket with only one winner from both matchups.
 In the second round, players can also choose to redesign another drawing that they can use for their garment.
 In the final round, players need to tap continuously on the garment that they want to win.
 As with Tee K.O., players can order custom printed drawings after the game.

-Timejinx is for 1–8 players and is a trivia game themed around the concept of time travel.
+Timejinx is for 1 to 8 players and is a trivia game themed around the concept of time travel.
 In the first three rounds, players are given a "mission" to go back to the year that a moment in history took place.
 Players accumulate points for how far off they were at from a year.
 After every three completed "missions", players then take part in "side missions" for the opportunity to lower their score.
 In "TimeHop", players have to blend in to three different parties set in different decades by responding with an appropriate response.
 In "TimeLoop", players answer the same two trivia questions twice in a row and has the choice to either stick with their previous answer or change it.
 In "TimeFix", players are shown two historical events that have been "altered" and need to select the right response to fix the mess.
 For each correct answer players get correct, a percentage of their score is taken off.
 Occasionally during the second and third rounds, an alarm will go off indicating that either an impostor has run loose or a location has been altered, and players have to find the correct answer as another opportunity to lower their scores.
 In the final round, players travel to the future, where they need to guess the exact year a moment in history took place and add it to the total number of years that the future event will take place.
 The closer the player is to the future year, the higher percentage of points they get off their score.
 The player with the lowest score at the end wins.